schneems/schneems/_posts/2017-08-30-how-i-lost-17000-github-auth-tokens-in-one-night.md

 3) Don't delete the tokens

 This was a no-brainer.
 Instead of deleting the tokens I'm now moving them to a new field `old_token`.
 So if such a mass token event happens again, then I could recover much easier.
 I contacted GitHub support after my mass token deletion.
-The fist thing they asked me for was an example token, which I didn't have because I deleted all of them.
+The first thing they asked me for was an example token, which I didn't have because I deleted all of them.
 So keeping a log of your really important values can be a good idea.

 On this theme you might be tempted to use a gem like `acts_as_paranoid`.
 I would say, don't.
 I've heard a lot of things about this gem, mostly around sheer amount of data bloat.